Audi e-tron Sportback range, battery & charging

 Audi says every e-tron has 22 litres of coolant, flowing through 40 metres of cooling lines across four coolant circuits.
-This, the maker claims, makes its charging system more efficient, allowing the car to maintain higher charging speeds than its main competitors.
-It works, too: we saw the e-tron hold its 150kW maximum from 45-80% when hooked up to one of BP Pulse's rapid charge points, allowing us to comfortably achieve Audi’s claims of an 80% charge in 30 minutes.
+This, the maker claims, makes its charging system more efficient than most, allowing the car to maintain higher charging speeds than its competitors.
+It works, too: we saw the e-tron hold 150kW from 45-80% when hooked up to a BP Pulse point, allowing us to match Audi’s claim of an 80% charge in 30 minutes.

 In This Review

 - 2Range, battery & charging - currently readingThe Audi e-tron Sportback doesn't have the longest range in its class, but its ability to rapid charge at 150kW makes it an easy car to live with day-to-day

 - 3Running costs & insuranceCharging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW rapid-charging capability